Utah banning ‘conversion therapy’ with Mormon church backing

 The faith known widely as the Mormon church opposed a previous version of the rule because it wanted assurances that church leaders and members who are therapists would be allowed to provide spiritual counseling for parishioners or families — which were included in the latest conversion therapy ban plan.

-The faith opposes gay marriage and teaches that intimate same-sex relationships are a sin.
+The faith opposes gay marriage and teaches that intimidate same-sex relationships are a sin.
 The religion has stuck to that belief while urging members to be kind and compassionate to LGBTQ people.

 Conversion therapy is a practice used to try to change peoples’ sexual orientation or gender identity.